k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

-#### Question 9: Fabric Data Flow
+#### Question 9: Fabric data flow

 Implementers can use Fabric to define and run:

-\- A: Complete flows of data manipulations such as data inserts directly into targets (LUIs).
+\- A: Entire data manipulations flows like inserting data directly into targets (LUIs).

-\- B: Schedule jobs that will be executed according to pre-defined rules or schedules.
+\- B: Schedule jobs to be executed according to pre-defined rules or schedules.

 \- C: Parse data from any type of data source and store it in Cassandra DB.